Chart Color Schemes

 Mundoolun has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects likely affecting this region: Yarrabilba Master Planned Community, Mount Lindesay Highway Upgrade (Johanna Street to South Street), Glenlogan Rise Estate, and Greater Flagstone Priority Development Area.
+AreaSearch has identified four projects likely to affect the region.
+Notable ones are Yarrabilba Master Planned Community, Mount Lindesay Highway Upgrade (Johanna Street to South Street), Glenlogan Rise Estate, and Greater Flagstone Priority Development Area.

 Professional plan users can use the search below to filter and access additional projects.